grokking-sc/grokking-sc/comments.md

 * Include instructions on how to run the executable on one of the example files. fixed, added more explanation to `make run`
 * include the startup scripts start.sh and start.bat in the disk archive fixed
+* README "The command will thn host the web-demo locally" fixed
+* README "Ubunutu/Debian"
+        fixed
+* README "run the copmmand `guestmount -a disk.qcow -m /dev/sda1 /mnt`" fixed
+* README "All examples included in the `examples` directoty" fixed
+* README "During many steps of compliation and evaluation" fixed
+* README "where theiy compiled terms can be compared" fixed
+* README "Evaluating this [paragraph ends unexpectedly]" fixed